 The Achilles tendon may be the Rodney Dangerfield of the body—it gets no respect.
 This is the largest and strongest tendon in the body.
-It is the only tendon where the fibers rotate like a cable creating a dramatic increase in strength.
+It is the only tendon where the fibers rotate like a cable, creating a dramatic increase in strength.
 It takes a lot of repetitive force to cause problems in this area.
-Even though Achilles tendonitis typically is a result of a long term cause it may appear with a sudden onset of symptoms like a slow leak in a tire that eventually goes flat.
+Even though Achilles tendinitis typically is a result of a long term overuse, it may appear with a sudden onset of symptoms like a slow leak in a tire that eventually goes flat.

 Symptoms of Achilles Tendinitis

-To help a tendon to glide freely, there is a sheath around the tendon that provides lubrication.
-If you find a long extended area of tenderness when you run your finger down the tendon, this sheath may also be inflamed.
-It may even feel spongey or “crunchy” with movement or pressure.
+To help a tendon glide freely, there is a sheath around the tendon that provides lubrication.
+If you find a long, extended area of tenderness when you run your finger down the tendon, this sheath may also be inflamed.
+It may even feel spongy or “crunchy” with movement or pressure.
 This is a sign of chronic irritation and is a significant problem.